pivotal-cf/areas-of-contribution/project-leadership.md

   <li>Volunteers for facilitating team meetings</li>

   <li>Discusses team “things” with their anchor (eg: team process, team health/morale, product, architecture)</li>

-  <li>Is comfortable letting go of a priority that they have worked on</li>
 </ul></td>
 </tr>